kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

            enum class NodeType : int { two_node=1, three_node=2, four_node=3 };

            Node *parent; /* parent is only used for navigation of the tree.
-It does not own the memory it points to. */
+It never owns the memory it points to. */

            int totalItems; /* If 1, two node; if 2, three node; if 3, four node. */